open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-undici/README.md

 ### Observations

-This instrumetation subscribes to certain [diagnostics_channel](https://nodejs.org/api/diagnostics_channel.html) to intercept the client requests and generate traces and metrics.
+This instrumentation subscribes to certain [diagnostics_channel](https://nodejs.org/api/diagnostics_channel.html) to intercept the client requests and generate traces and metrics.
 In particular tracing spans are started when [undici:request:create](https://undici.nodejs.org/#/docs/api/DiagnosticsChannel?id=undicirequestcreate) channel receives a message and ended when [undici:request:trailers](https://undici.nodejs.org/#/docs/api/DiagnosticsChannel?id=undicirequesttrailers) channel receive a message.
 This means the full response body has been received when the instrumentation ends the span.